Best thermal cameras iMore 2021

 - Built-in flashlight

 The HT 18 comes with a holster case that slips over your shoulder.
 It's a nice touch and again saves wear and tear on your muscles and joints.
 We like the easy-to-use menu system on this thermal camera and its lightweight build.
-If you use an infrared camera for work, this is the model that will give you eyes in the dark and prevent overuse injury.
+If you use an infrared camera for work, this is one of the best thermal cameras out today, and it will give you eyes in the dark and prevent overuse injury.

 - Outstanding resolution